CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 If Ulfric is questioned he mentions in a pompous English accent that he needs to check in on a colleague named Sylas who's gone missing in the area.

+After Burrowbard and Ulfric have departed on the road, the young mudblood tinker Killroy will find the players and in a stuttered voice inform them that he was able to get done sooner than expected.
+He gives the party the lockbox key and number, before wishing them safe travels.

-The young mudblood tinker Killroy Contained within the puzzle box is an runesmithed blue crystalline key which both Burrowbard and the Black Spider needs to get past the creature that guards the Forge of Runes.
+Contained within the puzzle box is an runesmithed blue crystalline key which both Burrowbard and the Black Spider needs to get past the creature that guards the Forge of Runes.
 The puzzle box acts as a mcguffin and give the Black Spider a reason to harass the party.
 If any player wants to open the box, let a single player make a CL 3 General Knowledge check whenever they take a long rest as it takes lots of time to solve.
 Or they could decide to break it open very easily.

 At the end of session 0 and the prologue, describe the following scene.

 ```
  In the dead of night, light footsteps echo across the vault that you had visited earlier, there is the sound of a scuffle and a guard collapses to the ground in a heap, strangled marks visible around his neck.
 His silent attacker appears to be one of his compatriots, but the disguised flesh morphs, to reveal a translucent alien-like body.
 Mouthless, the creature approaches the lock box, opening it easily and notices the mysterious puzzle box is missing.

 Behind it a cloaked figure with red eyes shakes it's head.
-In a womanly elegant soft French voice "Well Montheith, it appears that someone has beat us to the punch, we might have to get a little creative after all."
+In a womanly elegant soft French voice "Well Montheith, it appears that someone has beat us to the punch aye, we might have to get a little creative after all."

 ```